top of page

 Tradition of the Ryukyus

-twenty years, this book advances the view that ritual activity, as practiced in the island locales, exemplifies a signification in progress.
+A monarchy was abolished by Japan in the late 19th century.
+In the historic instance of the Kingdom of the Ryukyus, court bureaucracy incorporated females in vital positions within its ranks as classificatory mothers, though preeminently as classificatory sisters.
+What might otherwise be regarded as cultural syndromes of shamanism and siblingship, characteristic of traditional society, remain firmly embedded in the ways of life of the South Ryukyus today.
+Here we find formalized ritual enactments involving priestesses with their defined male counterparts.
+Styles of governance may have been lost in the course of historic upheavals, but could they have become even more pellucid in the form of signs as time passed on?
+Drawing on ethnographic material from field studies spanning a twenty-year period, this book advances the view that ritual activity, as practiced in island locales, exemplifies a process of signification in progress.
 Ryukyuan sociality is seen against the background of an expressive culture rich in dualistic imagery, primarily between a this-world (sunka), exemplified by the sister's increase ritual and a that-world (nunka), exemplified by the brother's mortuary ritual.
 This book will appeal to all readers interested in the relationship between cognitive domains and society.

 NATURE, RITUAL, AND SOCIETY